 In August 2019, after more than 15 years of existence as part of the San Antonio Bar Association, we ushered in a new era for the program with a new, independent Board of Directors.
 The decision to re-launch as a separate entity stemmed from the shared recognition that a dedicated group was necessary to expand and tailor programming to address the enormous need for civil legal services in our community.

-SALSA has relied on generous support from the San Antonio Bar Foundation, the Association of Corporate Counsel, the Texas Access to Justice Foundation, the Texas Bar Foundation, local law firms and community members.
+SALSA has relied on generous support from the San Antonio Bar Foundation, the Association of Corporate Counsel South/Central Texas Chapter, the Texas Access to Justice Foundation, the Texas Bar Foundation, local law firms and community members.
 This ongoing support ensures that when community needs are identified, SALSA stands ready to serve its clients.
 Over the years, SALSA has become the reality that Justice Speedlin and Judge Pozza imagined so many years earlier.